SKChristopher/daily-christ/src/pages/2020-07/2020-07-03/index.md

 cant believe he went down yesterday, how can i miss someone so much that i hardly interacted with?

+the essence of things, every word carries weight

 - [x] do 1 thing
 - [x] wake up (6:30)
 - [ ] breakfast